Topics Map > Software Guides > Audacity

 To apply Amplify:

-- Select the desired track in the Timeline.
+- Select the desired clips(s).

 - Audacity: Information

-- Audacity: Downloading & Installing for Mac
+- Audacity: Downloading & Installing

 - Audacity: Interface Overview & Tools